 And that was just the beginning!

-Casa dos Sabores and Semear na Mercearia continue their partnership with Pingo Doce this year and the final goal is to reach the North region, if possible till December.
+Casa dos Sabores and Mercearia Semear continue their partnership with Pingo Doce this year and the final goal is to reach the North region, if possible, till December.